TOP

 2. Joining in the Sustainable Development Goals (SDGs)

 There may be demand for sustainability-themed projects mandated by international agreements and other arrangements for institutional investors.
-Investing in SRI bonds may help fulfill such obligations.
+Investing in ESG bonds may help fulfill such obligations.

 3. Managing risks through alternative investment